-Operating revenues of \$197.36 increased 5.65 percent over 2020, reflecting a 7 percent increase in customer rates implemented at the beginning of the year offset by a small decline in overall consumption.
-Overall billed consumption declined by 448,000 tgals for the year compared to 2020.
-Commercial consumption had a small increase of 92,000 tgals as businesses began the process of reopening as restrictions related to COVID-19 eased.
-The increase in residential consumption of 504,000 tgal in 2020 tgal reversed in 2021.
-Residential consumption declined by 539,000 tgals.
+Operating revenues of \$211.52 increased 7.17 percent over 2021, reflecting a 7 percent increase in customer rates implemented at the beginning of the year complimented by a small increase in overall consumption.
+Overall billed consumption increased by 31,000 tgals for the year compared to 2021.
+Commercial consumption increased by 220,000 tgals as businesses continued reopening as restrictions related to COVID-19 eased.
+This increase was largely offset by a decrease in residential consumption by 189,000 tgals.
 The decrease in residential consumption was also impacted by COVID-19, as less time was spent in local residences than in the previous year.

-All of the Authority's operating revenue was derived from customer billing for sewage treatment service, the Authority received no subsidies or grants.
-The Authority, the City of Pittsburgh, and 82 other municipalities in and around Allegheny County have entered into agreements (Standard Municipal Agreements) under which the Authority is designated (within its service area) the exclusive agent of the respective municipality to furnish sewage treatment and disposal service.
+Almost all of the Authority's revenue was derived from customer billing for sewage treatment service, the Authority received no subsidies and \$247,500 in grants.
+The Authority, the City of Pittsburgh, and 82 other municipalities in and around Allegheny County have entered into agreements (Standard Municipal

+Agreements) under which the Authority is designated (within its service area) the exclusive agent of the respective municipality to furnish sewage treatment and disposal service.
 Each municipality contracting with the Authority is given two options with respect to billing, "Direct" or "Lump-sum."
 With the Direct method of billing, accounts not paid within 60 days become the responsibility of the community; thus, the Authority insures no bad debt.
 Under the Direct method, Authority bills and collects for its services directly from the individual customer.
 Under the Lump-sum method, consumption for the entire community is compiled and billed to the municipality, which in turn bills its own residents.
 All but three municipalities utilize this method of billing in order to attach fees for local sewer infrastructure maintenance.
 Under both scenarios, the Authority is guaranteed full payment for services.